Timeline of the 2014 pro-Russian unrest in Ukraine: 16 April

-An 'Odessa People's Republic' was allegedly proclaimed by a pro-Russian internet group in Odesa Oblast.
+An 'Odesa People's Republic' was allegedly proclaimed by a pro-Russian internet group in Odesa Oblast.
 Members of the Odesa antimaidan protest group later swore that they made no such declaration, and leaders of the group said they had only found out about it through the media.
 The OSCE monitoring mission in Ukraine later confirmed that the situation in Odesa remained calm.

 17 April

-Pro-Russian demonstrators in Stakhanov formed a picket line outside the local police station, demanding the resignation of the superintendent.
-Ukrainian paratroopers, supported by helicopters, destroyed a rebel checkpoint at Serhiivka, west of Kramatorsk.
+Pro-Russian demonstrators in Kadiivka formed a picket line outside the local police station, demanding the resignation of the superintendent.
+Ukrainian paratroopers, supported by helicopters, destroyed a separatist checkpoint at Serhiivka, west of Kramatorsk.
 One civilian was wounded.

 In Luhansk, 1,000 held a pro-Ukraine rally to support national unity.
 In Donetsk, over 5,000 rallied against separatism.
 In Kramatorsk, 1,000 held a pro-Ukraine rally and were attacked by 100 separatists, who were stopped by police.

 The outcome of quadrilateral meeting in Geneva (as agreed on 10 April 2014) with Russia, Ukraine, the United States and the European Union to negotiate an end to the crisis in Ukraine was that all sides agreed to steps to "de-escalate" the crisis.
 All four parties agreed that all "illegal military formations in Ukraine" must be dissolved, and that everyone occupying buildings must be disarmed and leave them but that there would be an amnesty for all anti-government protesters under the agreement.
 These steps will be overseen by monitors from the Organization for Security and Co-operation in Europe (OSCE).